denis-mutuma/hash-table/README.md

     .
 HashTableInsert(ht, 67, 213);

-// Get elements from the hash table and verify that is valid uint32_t value = HashTableGet(80);
+// Get elements from the hash table and verify that it is valid uint32_t value = HashTableGet(80);
 if(value != UINT32_MAX) {
     // do something with the value